• Default Language

 Frequently Asked Questions

-Fame’s a slippery fish—but Cindy Sherman remains the north star for contemporary art photographers.
+Fame’s slippery, but Cindy Sherman remains the north star for portrait artists modern.
 Her chameleon self-portraits cracked open identity, gender, and media like a crowbar to the American dream.
-She didn’t just join the canon—she rewrote it in smeared lipstick and thrift-store sequins.
-And yeah, every contemporary art photographer worth their developing fluid still cites her like Sunday scripture.
+Every portrait artist modern worth their developing fluid still quotes her like gospel—fishnets, wigs, and all.

 References